fpbolivar/Dalyloc/admin/README.md

 4. In .env file please update the values for the relevant variables / services mentioned including the database configuration details.
 5. Open the cmd in the project location and run command ```composer install``` (Note: If there will be any error then use command = composer update) .
 6. After the composer installation, run another command ```php artisan migrate``` for the database migration.
-7. When database migrated successfully, hit again a command ```php artisan db:seed``` for getting admin login details.
+7. When database migrated successfully, hit again a command ```php artisan db:seed``` for getting admin login details, Admin Prayer, Subscription Plans, Subscription Sub/Types Plans and Admin Commission.
 8. Now all configuration setup done, to run the project on the local browser, run command ```php artisan serve```.

 ## ADMIN LOGIN DETAILS